Altera was founded in 2000 when two direct real estate portfolios merged: Hoogovens pension fund and KLM pension funds.

 Our funds fit in well with the financial framework of insurers (Solvency II) and pension funds (FTK) because we do not use structural leverage (<10%).

-Since 2017, we have fine-tuned the focus of our strategy.
-We operate in three sectors: residential, retail and industrial.
+Since 2017, we have fine-tuned the focus of our retail strategy.
+We operate in two sectors: residential and convenience retail.
 We also mainly focus on urban areas in the Netherlands.
 There are clear criteria with regard to the desired structure of our portfolios and acquisitions

-At year-end 2018, we managed more than €2,3 billion in assets under management (distributed across the residential, retail and industrial property sectors).
+At year-end 2019, we managed more than €2,3 billion in assets under management (distributed across the residential and retail property sectors).
 We expect further growth of our portfolios in the coming years due to shareholder capital allocations and acquisitions.

 - Characteristics of direct property